apache/couchdb-documentation/src/api/basics.rst

    A special method that can be used to copy documents and objects.

-If you use the an unsupported HTTP request type with a URL that does not support the specified type, a 405 error will be returned, listing the supported HTTP methods.
+If you use an unsupported HTTP request type with an URL that does not support the specified type then a ``405 - Resource Not Allowed`` will be returned, listing the supported HTTP methods.
 For example:

 .. code-block:: javascript